bootstrap-vue/bootstrap-vue/src/components/pagination-nav/README.md

 - `exact-active-class`
 - `no-prefetch` (`<nuxt-link>` specific prop)

-For setails on the above props, refer to the [Router Link Support](/docs/reference/router-links) reference section.
+For details on the above props, refer to the [Router Link Support](/docs/reference/router-links) reference section.

 ### Link generator function